Causes of Constipation

-Constipation is a very common digestive condition that affects 1 in 5 Australians.
+Constipation is a very common digestive condition.
 It can cause symptoms such as straining to pass a stool, passing a hard stool and the sensation that your bowel hasn’t fully emptied after going to the toilet.

 What causes constipation?